ryanmat/mcp-server-logicmonitor/README.md

 - "What devices are in the Production group?"
 - "Acknowledge alert LMA12345 with note 'Investigating'"
 - "Create a 1-hour maintenance window for device ID 100"
+- "Add device 10.0.0.1 to the Production group using collector 5"
+- "Create a device group called 'Staging' under Production"
+- "Update server01 description to 'Primary web server'"
+- "Delete the old test-server device"
 - "List all collectors and their status"
 - "Show me the CPU metrics for device ID 100"
 - "What datasources are monitoring server prod-web-01?"